A Study of Bayesian Neural Network Surrogates for Bayesian Optimization

 \emph{Bayesian optimization} \citep{ohagan1978curve} is a distinctly compelling success story of Bayesian inference.
 In Bayesian optimization, we place a prior over the objective we wish to optimize, and use a \emph{surrogate model} to infer a posterior predictive distribution over the values of the objective at all feasible points in space.
 We then combine this predictive distribution with an \emph{acquisition function} that trades-off exploration (moving to regions of high uncertainty) and exploitation (moving to regions with a high expected value, for maximization).
 The resulting approach converges quickly to a global optimum, with strong performance in many expensive black-box settings ranging from experimental design, to learning parameters for simulators, to hyperparameter tuning \citep{frazier2018tutorial, garnett2023bayesian}.

-While many acquisition functions have been proposed for Bayesian optimization \citep[e.g.][]{frazier2008knowledge, wang2017max}, Gaussian processes (\gps) with standard Mat\'{e}rn or RBF kernels are almost exclusively used by default as a surrogate model for the objective, without checking whether other alternatives would be more appropriate, despite the fundamental role that the surrogate model plays in Bayesian optimization.
+While many acquisition functions have been proposed for Bayesian optimization \citep[e.g.][]{frazier2008knowledge, wang2017max}, Gaussian processes (\gps) with standard Mat\'{e}rn or RBF kernels are almost exclusively used as the surrogate model for the objective, without checking whether other alternatives would be more appropriate, despite the fundamental role that the surrogate model plays in Bayesian optimization.

 Thus, despite promising advances in Bayesian optimization research, there is an elephant in the room: \emph{should we be considering other surrogate models?} It has become particularly timely to evaluate Bayesian neural network (\bnn) surrogates as alternatives to Gaussian processes with standard kernels: In recent years, there has been extraordinary progress in making \bnns practical \citep[e.g.][]{daxberger2021laplace, khan2021bayesian,Rudner2022sfsvi,Tran2021plex,wilson2020bayesian}.
 Moreover, \bnns can flexibly represent the non-stationary behavior typical of optimization objectives, discover similarity measures as part of representation learning which is useful for higher dimensional inputs, and naturally handle multi-output objectives.
-In parallel, new \emph{Monte-Carlo} acquisition functions \citep{balandat2020botorch} have been developed which only require posterior samples, significantly lowering the barrier to using non-\gp surrogates that do not provide closed-form predictive distributions.
+In parallel, \emph{Monte-Carlo} acquisition functions \citep{balandat2020botorch} have been developed which only require posterior samples, significantly lowering the barrier to using non-\gp surrogates that do not provide closed-form predictive distributions.